San-Vibe-Coding-2025/colours-matter/README.md

 The theme engine will automatically:
 - Apply fallback colors immediately
 - Fetch colors from your API endpoint
-- Add a "Try Viridis Theme" CTA button to your header
+- Add a "Try Cividis Theme" CTA button to your header
 - Handle all errors gracefully

 ## 🔧 Configuration